Techainer/mlchain-python/docs/3_Concepts/1_Server.md

 - <b> max_requests:</b> The maximum number of requests a worker will process before restarting.
 - <b> threads:</b> The number of worker threads for handling requests.
 - <b> worker_class:</b> The type of workers to use.
-- <b> umask:</b> A bit mask for the file mode on files written by Gunicorn.

 When you are done configurating, run